1973 Winston 500: Pre-race ceremonies

 Then Alabama governor George Wallace would be named the grand marshal for the event, while his wife Cornelia Wallace would drive the pace car.
 Before the race, George, who ten years earlier had tried to lead the Stand in the Schoolhouse Door, put out his hand to the only black driver racing that day, Wendell Scott.
 The two shook hands, and a photographer took a picture.
-According to Hard Driving: The Wendell Scott Story, Scott's expression on his face was "inscrutable".
+Scott succinctly said, "Times change."

 "The Big One"

 On lap 9, Ramo Stott's engine let go, dumping oil onto the speedway's asphalt.
 Wendell Scott, behind him, spun out, and both cars skidded into Talladega's infield, creating a massive cloud of dirt and dust.
 The combination of oil on the track and suddenly limited visibility caused a massive pileup.
 23 cars were involved.

 One contemporary recorded film account called it "The worst accident in NASCAR history", in terms of the number of cars involved.

 All drivers were able to leave their cars under their own power.
 Buddy Baker and Cale Yarborough were eliminated, and when they got out of their cars they had to dodge additional cars crashing around them.
 Some drivers did have injuries.
 Several received lacerations; Earl Brooks had a broken hand, Joe Frasson had shoulder injuries, and Slick Gardner suffered a knee injury.
 Wendell Scott, who was covered in blood everywhere on his body, would suffer the worst injuries: a fractured left leg, fractured pelvis in numerous places, broke three ribs, ripped most of the skin from his left forearm, and would seriously injure his right kidney.
 His arm bone was also visible and poking out, according to Frank Scott, Wendell's son.
 The crash would ultimately lead to Scott's retirement.

 Bobby Allison, one of the drivers eliminated in the lap 9/10 wreck, later ripped the track's management for the field size of 60 set by track management - "They (filled the field) all right, all over the backstretch."
 Joe Frasson, already bloodied said "I hope to hell France is happy.
 NASCAR had no business starting 60 cars."

 Cleanup from the wreck proceeded under 37 laps of a yellow flag, lasting one hour and five minutes.
 19 cars were eliminated outright.
 A few others, including that of Richard Petty, were repaired and eventually ran more laps.

 David Pearson lost the lead draft and Buddy Baker said that Pearson fouled out the spark plugs on his Mercury and then got them replaced under the lengthy yellow.